Visionbi/a_guide_for_the_perplexed/8_Deployment.md

 DBs
 ---
-* Keeping your DBs in sync is always a pain in the butt but, difficult as it is, integrate DDLs and DB changes into the deployment processes.
+* Keeping your DBs in sync is always a pain in the butt, however, difficult as it is, integrating DDLs and DB changes into the deployment processes.
 * Support a DB init (on a fresh install) as well as DB changes (i.e. alters).
 * Make sure all DB changes are reversible.
 When possible, contain all changes in a single transaction that can be rolled-back in case of failure.